Joseph Burtt Davy

 Burtt Davy's appointment led directly to the founding of the Division of Botany.
 This later became the Botanical Research Institute (BRI) and then the National Botanical Institute (NBI) in 1989 when it amalgamated with the National Botanic Gardens.
 Still not content, bureaucracy stepped in once more in 2004 and it was renamed the South African National Biodiversity Institute (SANBI).

 One of Burtt Davy's great interests was the subject of plant introduction, a matter to which he devoted much attention, importing plants and seeds from all over the world.
 He was responsible for introducing the forage crop, teff, as well as the lawn grass Kikuyu.
 He helped establish a maize-breeding centre at Vereeniging and resigned shortly before the publication of his comprehensive work on maize in 1914.

 He moved to his own farm 'Burttholm' near Vereeniging, where he set up a partnership with the Hon.
 Hugh Wyndham, breeding and growing agricultural seed and Hereford cattle.
 The enterprise flourished and Burtt Davy was able to retire to England in 1919, returning to Kew and working on A Manual of the Flowering Plants and Ferns of the Transvaal with Swaziland, Part 1 appearing in 1926 and Part 2 in 1932.
 The line drawings for this valuable taxonomic work were produced by his wife, Alice Bolton Davy.

 He was awarded a Ph.D.from Cambridge in 1925 and took up the post of lecturer in tropical forest botany at the Imperial Forestry Institute at Oxford.
 Here he started work on the series Forest Trees and Timbers of the British Empire.
 He was awarded a D.Phil. degree by the University in 1937.

 He is commemorated in the genus name Burttdavya and in numerous specific epithets including Aloe davyana, Acacia davyi, Hibiscus burtt-davyi and Ficus burtt-davyi.
+A stone bench was erected in Shotover Country Park shortly after his death in his memory.
 This botanist is denoted by the author abbreviation Burtt Davy when citing a botanical name.